Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells: Abstract

 \section{Abstract}

 We demonstrate an efficient switching between strong and weak exciton-photon coupling regimes in microcavity-embedded asymmetric double quantum wells, controlled by an applied electric field.
 We show that a fine tuning of the electric field leads to drastic changes in the polariton properties, with the polariton ground state being red-shifted by a few meV and having acquired prominent features of a spatially indirect dipolar exciton.
-We study the properties of dipolar exciton polaritons, called dipolaritons, on a microscopic level and show that, unlike recent findings, they cannot be dark polaritons but are rather mixed states with comparable contribution of the cavity photon, bright direct, and dark indirect exciton modes.
+We study the properties of dipolar exciton polaritons, called dipolaritons, on a microscopic level and show that, unlike recent findings, they are not dark polaritons but, owing to the finite size of the excition, are mixed states with comparable contribution of the cavity photon, bright direct, and long-living indirect exciton modes.

 Semiconductor microcavities are well known due to their importance in fundamental physics and have a wide range of various applications~\cite{Kavokin07}.
 Of particular interest are exciton polaritons created in microcavities in the regime of strong light-matter coupling~\cite{Weisbuch92}.
 The demonstrated possibilities of polariton condensation~\cite{Dend02,Kasprzak06} and room-temperature lasing~\cite{Christopoulos07,Bajoni08,Christmann08} have made microcavity polaritons the subject of intensive studies.
-If a semiconductor quantum well (QW) is placed in the antinode position of the resonant electro-magnetic field inside the microcavity, Coulomb bound electrons and holes localized in the QW layer can strongly interact with a high-quality cavity mode (CM) and form mixed exciton-photon states called polaritons.
+If a semiconductor quantum well (QW) is placed in the antinode position of a resonant electro-magnetic field inside a microcavity, Coulomb bound electron-hole pairs localized in the QW layer can strongly interact with a high-quality cavity mode (CM) and form mixed exciton-photon states called polaritons.
 Double QWs have attracted much attention in recent years due to formation of long-living spatially indirect excitons (IXs) in such structures in the presence of an applied electric field (EF)~\cite{Butov02}.
 Intensive studies of IXs in double QWs have resulted in demonstration of their electrostatic~\cite{Voros06,Winbow11} and optical control~\cite{Grosso09} as well as in engineering of the dipolar exciton-exciton interaction~\cite{Rapaport05,Schindler08,Cohen11} necessary for exploring different many-body effects, including an intriguing possibility of Bose-Einstein condensation of excitons~\cite{Butov02,Voros06,Yang06,Timofeev07,High12}.